 Cultural activities are an important feature of Rathmullan House too - check their website for events, which include talks and readings by prominent authors, wine dinners, even an annual theatrical performance in the gardens, ranging from Shakespeare to (the 2014 event) The Jungle Book.

 *Rathmullan House was our Country House of the Year in 2007, and was presented with the Natural Food Award in 2009.

 Conference/banqueting (80/60); free broadband wi/fi; video conferencing.
 Swimming pool, steam room, tennis, walking.
 Children welcome (free in parents room under 12 months, cot €10, baby sitting arranged, play ground, playroom).
 Pets permitted in some bedrooms by arrangement (special pet-friendly room available).
 Gardens.

 Rooms 34 (20 with separate bath & shower, 9 ground floor, 4 family, 1 for disabled, All no smoking).
-B&B €80-110 pps, ss €45, SC 10%.
+B&B about €80-110 pps, ss €45, SC 10%.
+See website for special offers.
 Closed 6 Jan - 12 Feb.